 The SafeUT App was created out of an effort to stem the rising tide of teen suicide in the state.
 In 2014, Utah Attorney General Sean Reyes and State Senator Daniel Thatcher proposed legislation to form a commission to explore solutions.
 AG Reyes, Sen. Thatcher and representatives from the University of Utah Neuropsychiatric Institute (UNI), Utah Office of Education, and the School Safety and Crisis Line Commission unveiled the SafeUT Crisis & Safety Tipline for Utah students in 2016.

 Since its release, the SafeUT App has been downloaded over 33,000 times and clinicians have had conversations with over 19,000 students.
-The conversations range from bullying and depression, to suicide, cutting, and drugs.
+The conversations range from bullying and depression to suicide, cutting, and drugs.
 Currently, over 1900 tips or chats are sent in on average monthly, an increase from a monthly average of 160 two years ago.
-In addition, a whopping 86 planned school attacks have been stopped since 2016.
+In addition, the app received 107 tips about 70 potential planned school attack.
+Every tip is taken seriously and handled as a genuine threat to the school.
+Whether it turned out to be an actual attack or a misunderstood conversation, it is still reported and handled as a serious planned school attack.

 Due to the spotlight from KSL, the SafeUT App has been downloaded over 5,000 times since coverage began on Wednesday.
 This is a monumental step towards protecting the children of Utah, keeping them safe, and alive.